Optimal Local Simulations of a Quantum Singlet

 A Bloch sphere is half-covered by a lawn, such that exactly one of every pair of antipodal points belongs to the lawn.
 A grasshopper lands at a random point on the lawn, and then jumps in a random direction through spherical angle $\theta$.
 What lawn shape maximizes the probability that the grasshopper remains on the lawn after jumping, and what is this maximum probability as a function of $\theta$?

-It was also noted that optimal bounds might require solving a version of this problem with two independent overlapping lawns, in which the grasshopper jumps from one lawn and the aim is to maximize the probability that it lands outside the other.
+It was also noted that optimal bounds and models might require solving a version of this problem with two independent overlapping lawns, in which the grasshopper jumps from one lawn and the aim is to maximize the probability that it lands outside the other.

-Although simple to state, even the single-lawn version is a difficult mathematical problem to solve.
+Although simple to state, even the one-lawn version is a difficult mathematical problem to solve.
 A natural simplification is to first consider this problem on the plane, which was discussed in~\cite{goulko2017grasshopper}.
 It was shown analytically~\cite{goulko2017grasshopper,llamas2023grasshopper} that, despite the rotationally symmetric setup, there is no value of the jump for which a disk-shaped lawn is optimal.
 Optimal lawn shapes were obtained through numerical means for a range of jump lengths, via a mapping onto a statistical Ising-type model with fixed-range interactions and conserved total spin.

 Ref.~\cite{chistikov2020globehopping} presented analytical results for the grasshopper problem on the circle and the sphere.
 This setup can be experimentally realized with projective polarization measurements on photons.
-It was shown that on the circle, in almost all cases lawns can be constructed such that the supremum of the probability for the grasshopper to remain on the lawn is one.
-In other words, LHV models can produce perfect anticorrelations.
-The only exception are antipodal lawns with a jump angle of the form $\theta=\pi\cdot p/q$, where $p$ and $q$ are coprime integers, $p$ is odd, and $q$ is even, in which case the optimal probability equals $1-1/q$.
-The case with $p$ and $q$ both odd requires two independent lawns to produce perfect anticorrelations.
+For the circle, it was shown that in almost all cases lawns can be constructed such that the supremum of the probability for the grasshopper to remain on the lawn is one.
+In other words, LHV models can produce perfect anti-correlations.
+The only exception are antipodal lawns with a jump angle of the form $\theta=\pi\cdot p/q$, where $p$ and $q$ are co-prime integers, $p$ is odd, and $q$ is even, in which case the optimal probability equals $1-1/q$.
+The case with $p$ and $q$ both odd requires two independent lawns to produce perfect anti-correlations.

 For the sphere, similarly to the planar case, hemispherical lawns are almost never optimal~\cite{chistikov2020globehopping} (except for jump angles of the form $\theta=\pi/q$ for integer $q>1$).
-This means that more sophisticated LHV models can be constructed, leading to novel types of Bell inequalities.
-Obtaining the actual shapes of these non-hemispherical lawns requires numerical investigation, which is the focus of this work.
+This means that more sophisticated LHV models can be constructed for generic $\theta$, leading to novel types of Bell inequalities.
+Numerical investigation of the actual shapes of these optimal non-hemispherical lawns is the focus of this work.